 Special evaluation of hygiene masks in the context of the new coronavirus

 With the gradual relaxation of the original measures against the spread of the new coronavirus, the corona pandemic in Switzerland is entering a new phase.
-In this phase, additional measures are coming into focus that are intended to prevent a further increase in the number of infections with the new coronavirus.
-Hygiene masks are a much discussed topic in this context.
+In this phase, there is a greater focus on complementary measures to prevent a renewed sharp increase in infections with the new coronavirus.
+Hygiene masks are a widely discussed topic in this context.

-As part of the periodic impact analysis of the campaign work by the Federal Office of Public Health (BAG, Bundesamt für Gesundheit), a special block of questions was devoted to this topic.
-The present report is therefore an advance from the second regular survey to measure the impact, which is devoted to a broad spectrum of questions relating to the BAG's prevention and campaigning activities.
-This advance based on a representative survey of the resident population makes it clear that there are differentiated and pragmatic attitudes towards the hygiene mask in Switzerland.
+A special block of questions was devoted to this topic as part of the periodic impact analysis of the campaign work of the Federal Office of Public Health (FOPH).
+This report is an advance extract from the second regular impact measurement survey, which addresses a wide range of issues related to the FOPH's prevention and campaign activities.
+This advance based on a representative survey of the resident population makes it clear that there are differing and pragmatic attitudes to hygiene masks in this country.